andrewsunglaekim/history-of-fefw/readme.md

 In 1995, Netscape Communications hired Brendan Eich to embed a programming language into their browser.
 In May of 1995, Brendan Eich wrote a prototype in 10 days under the name Mocha while officially being called LiveScript.
 It later was renamed to Javascript to ride on the marketing coat tails of the popular Java programming language.

+// TODO And we could do cool things like click events

 ## Next